Conversation Games For Kids To Encourage Talking and Communication

 Listen And Allow Room For Them To Talk More Than You

-Giving children room to speak without interrupting them with your own thoughts and opinions will help create that trust for future conversations where they need to feel safe speaking about something important.
+Giving children room to speak without interrupting them with their own thoughts and opinions will help create that trust for future conversations where they need to feel safe speaking about something important.

 The thing about conversation is that listening is just as important as talking.
 You’ll want to be sure to have great listening skills so that your children feel comfortable starting conversations with you.